praveenvenkatt/Enumeration/README.md

-# Enumeration
+# EX 3: GOOGLE HACKING AND ENUMERATION
 Enumeration Techniques

+# AIM:

-# Explore Google hacking and enumeration
+To use Google for gathering information and perform enumeration of targets

 ```
 Developed by:Praveen V
 Register no:212222040121
 ```
-# AIM:

-To use Google for gathering information and perform enumeration of targets

 ## STEPS: